QuiiBz/next-international/packages/next-international/README.md

 > **Warning**: This should not be used unless you know what you're doing and what that implies.

 If for x reason you don't want to SSR the initial locale, you can load it on the client.
-Simply remove the `getLocaleStaticProps` from your pages.
+Simply remove the `getLocaleProps` from your pages.

 You can also provide a fallback component while waiting for the initial locale to load inside `I18nProvider`: